-An early paper by Farrell and Saloner (1985) analyze a game of incomplete information in which firms decide whether to switch to a new standard in the presence of positive adoption externalities; they establish that there is a unique symmetric Bayes-Nash equilibrium that is monotone in the firm's type.
-Nault and Dexter (2003) model an alliance formation game in which payoffs are supermodular in investment levels and participation, yet heterogeneity among participants leads to equilibria with "exclusivity" agreements that are most profitable.
+&lt;sup>1In recent applications of these models, Nault and Dexter (2003) model an alliance formation game in which payoffs are supermodular in investment levels and participation, yet heterogeneity among participants leads to equilibria with "exclusivity" agreements that are most profitable.
 In a study of electronic banking, Kauffman et al. (2000) show how the structure of a bank's local network of branches can affect the timing of its adoption of a new technology.
-Recent papers by Segal (1999, 2003) have studied identity-based price discrimination in a general class of games with incomplete information and inter-agent externalities (both positive and negative).
-In each of these papers, the network effects are "global": all agents benefit from positive actions by each.